 Winter is approaching fast.
 Before you know it, the days will be short, the Christmas lights will be up, and you’ll be brewing yourself a cup of hot cocoa to fight off the winter chill.
-But for dog owners, winter presents a new set of challenges, especially for those living in areas with extreme seasonal changes in weather.
-As a professional dog walker in Chicago for three winters, I faced blizzard conditions and sub-zero temperatures while making sure my pups stayed safe, and I learned what dog owners need to get through the cold months.
+However, winter presents a different set of challenges for dog owners, especially for those living in areas with extreme seasonal changes in weather.
+As a professional dog walker in Chicago for three winters, I faced blizzard conditions and sub-zero temperatures while making sure to keep my pups safe, and I learned what dog owners need to get through the cold months.
 Here are a few items no dog owner should go without in the winter season.

-The snow and ice can be uncomfortable and even dangerous for dogs’ paws, but even worse is the salt that gets spread along the streets and sidewalks to melt the ice.
+The snow and ice can be uncomfortable and even dangerous for dogs’ paws, but even worse is the salt that snowplows and shovelers spread along the streets and sidewalks to melt the ice.
 That salt combined with ice creates a reaction that burns dogs’ paws.
 There are two great options for avoiding this.
-Some people swear by having boots for their dog that use velcro to stay attached, but I’ve found those to be difficult to deal with and they fall off easily.
-The better choice is rubber booties.
+Some people swear by having boots for their dog that attach with velcro, but I’ve found those difficult to deal with, and they fall off easily.
+For that reason, rubber booties are the better choice.
 They usually stay on well, so long as you get the right size for your pooch, they’re waterproof, and they’re disposable.
 PAWZ brand Water-Proof Dog Boots are the standard choice and hold up pretty well.
-They can usually be reused for quite a long time.
+Additionally, you can usually reuse them for quite a long time.

 A Dog Jacket

 Dogs have a natural defense against the cold with their own fur coats, but for those with short, thin hair or those who live in extremely cold areas, a jacket harness is a must.
 You’ll want one that is at least decently waterproof to keep the snow from sinking in, and one that allows you to easily attach a leash for walks.
 It’s important to follow sizing instructions carefully when you measure your dog to find the right coat.
 A coat that is too tight will be uncomfortable, and a coat that is too loose will not protect against the cold as well and can drag along the ground and get dirty.
-Again, the PAWZ brand comes highly reviewed on Amazon, and their Winter Warm Harness Vest Jacket is easy to get on and off.
+Again, the PAWZ brand comes highly reviewed on Amazon, and their PAWZ Road Dog Coat is easy to get on and off.

 You may think you can avoid trudging through snow by sticking to plowed sidewalks and streets.
-But there are times when you’ll need to take your pooch for a walk before the snowplows arrive, and as the snow melts into slush, you’ll be stomping through puddles left and right.
+However, sometimes you’ll need to take your pooch for a walk before the snowplows arrive, and as the snow melts into slush, you’ll stomp through puddles left and right.
 There’s nothing that can chill you faster and make you more uncomfortable on a walk than wet socks.
-Waterproof boots that let you walk through the snow are a must.
+For that reason, waterproof boots that let you walk through the snow are a must.
 Columbia is a trusted brand for winter gear, and they offer some stylish, waterproof women’s boots with comfortable padding, like the Ice Maiden II winter boots.

 Northside offers some excellent men’s boots with great insulation and a waterproof exterior, like their Backcountry Waterproof boots.

-Even with the best gloves and boots, your extremities are the first thing to get cold when you go outside.
+Even with the best gloves and boots, your extremities are the first things to get cold when you go outside.
 If you don’t keep them warm, you risk frostbite.
-And seeing as you’ll be using your hands and feet a lot on walks, it’s extra important that you take care of them.
+Seeing as you’ll be using your hands and feet a lot on walks, it’s extra important that you take care of them.
 Hand warmers are soft packets that cause a reaction that produces heat when shaken.
 Having a set of these in your pocket to stuff in your gloves or boots on an extra cold day is a godsend.
-And keeping your hands and feet toasty will help you grip the leash, maintain your footing, and react quickly.
+Keeping your hands and feet toasty will help you grip the leash, maintain your footing, and react quickly.
 HotHands Hand Warmers are trusted for outdoor use.

 Pet-friendly Ice Melt